google/WebFundamentals/src/content/en/android/trusted-web-activity/whats-new/index.md

 portrait mode, landscape mode, or in the orientation the device is currently using.
 Bubblewrap now reads the Web Manifest field and uses it as a default when creating the Android app.

-Both configurations can be customized as part of the `bubblewrap init` flow.
+You can customize both configurations can be customized as part of the `bubblewrap init` flow.

 ### AppBundles Output